phossa/phossa-di/README.md

   - `addExtension(ExtensionAbstract $extension): this`

-    Load an extension into the container.
+    Explicitly load an extension into the container.

   - `load(string|array $fileOrArray): this`

-    Load a definition array or definition file into the container.
+    **LoaderExtension**  load a definition array or definition file into the container.
 Definition filename with the format of `*.s*.php` will be considered as a service definition file in PHP format. `*.p*.php` is a parameter file in PHP format. `*.m*.php` is a mapping file.

     File suffixes '.php|.json|.xml' are known to this library.

   - `addTag(string|array $tag): this`

-    Set container's tags.
+    **TaggableExtension**  set container tags.
 Tags can be used to selectly load definition files or definition providers.

   - `hasTag(string|array $tag): bool`

-    Check the existence of tags in the container.
+    **TaggableExtension** check the existence of tags in the container.
 One tag match will return `true`, otherwise return `false`

     ```php
     if ($container->hasTag('PRODUCTION')) {